Big 12 football needs Texas to join Oklahoma at the top of the standings this decade

 2020s prediction: In between

 These are the good old days in Stillwater.
-Well, maybe not the last two seasons (combined record: 15-11), but the Cowboys rang up six 10-win seasons in the eight years before that.
-Credit a greater commitment to the sport (the late T. Boone Pickens had something to do with that) and an ability to exploit Texas’ decline to become the Big 12’s second most consistent program for getting Oklahoma State to this point.
-The Cowboys shouldn’t slip too much, but matching their output from the Teens won’t be easy.
+Well, maybe not the past two seasons (combined record: 15-11), but the Cowboys rang up six 10-win seasons in the eight years before that.
+Credit a greater commitment to the sport (the late T. Boone Pickens had something to do with that) and an ability to exploit Texas’s decline to become the Big 12’s second-most consistent program for getting Oklahoma State to this point.
+The Cowboys shouldn’t slip too much, but matching their output from the teens won’t be easy.

 Texas